 LimoStudio’s strobe light is one of the most affordable on the market.
 This moonlight flash has AC 110-130V/60Hz voltage and comes with a test button and power output dial.

 The LimoStudio 200W strobe can function as main, back, or focus light due to the fact this studio light has an easily adjustable shooting angle.
 The recharge time is quite fast (0.2-1.5 seconds), and it can turn on automatically in the dark.
-LimoStudio’s strobe light has a flash tube life of up to 8000 hours, according to the manufacturer.
+LimoStudio’s strobe light has a flash tube life of up to 8000 hours.

 Choosing Studio Strobe Lights